Every Hand Revealed

 He also is not afraid to point out when he played a hand horribly.
 In a few hands, he runs through extensive logic that points to a play that is vastly superior, and then says that he made the opposite play.
 Say what you will about Gus (and people do), but you’ve got to admire the fact that he doesn’t pretend to know everything.
 I like him.

 As far as his strategy, I found myself agreeing with his actions to a surprising degree.
 I would read his description of the situation, and then think of what I would do, and then read his actions, and I was kind of pleasantly surprised to find much overlap in reasoning.
-Not that I think Gus is a poker genius, but he’d probably take me to the cleaners, so it gave me a warm feeling inside to know that we might be wishing on the same bright star.
+Not that I think Gus is a poker genius (I’ve heard many criticisms of his game), but I’m sure he’s much better than me, so it gave me a warm feeling inside to know that we might be thinking at least a little bit alike.

 The most important thing I probably took from the book was his aggressive use of the all-in.
 He describes quite a few times where he thought an all-in was a superior play in situations where I think most good players would have made a standard raise.
 These were usually in spots against average or low stacks.
 While a lot of people are rightfully aggressive with short stacks, Gus gave some really good logical breakdowns of situations in which making a seemingly huge overbet of the pot can be correct, if there is a high likelihood that the player will not call and if the money in the pot is already significant.

 I’m pretty aggressive, but I probably don’t take enough advantage of making overbets when I’m in a chip-lead situation.
 It’s something I’ll think more about, and it’s the best take-away I got from the book.